What does a Bicycle Technician do?

 How to become a Bicycle Technician?

-- Take a course in bicycle mechanics.
-Many community colleges and technical schools offer these programs.
-They teach essential skills and knowledge.
+- Take a Course: Enroll in a bicycle repair course.
+Many community colleges and vocational schools offer these programs.
+They teach you the skills needed to fix and maintain bikes.

 How long does it take to become a Bicycle Technician?